 They’re called pay day loans‚ and they’ve gotten a lot of flak in recent years for their predatory tactics‚ which sometimes have borrowers paying up to 500 percent of the principal balance‚ leaving customers in a crippling cycle of debt.
 In fact‚ San Jose even moved to put a moratorium on the number of storefronts earlier this year.

-What our Los Angeles Chapter 7 bankruptcy attorneys find extremely troubling‚ though‚ is that far too many individuals are taking on these loans‚ despite the risks.
+What our Woodland Hills Chapter 7 bankruptcy attorneys find extremely troubling‚ though‚ is that far too many individuals are taking on these loans‚ despite the risks.
 And it’s consumers who can least afford the exorbitant interest rates who are often most at risk.
 Additionally‚ consumers are using the loans for things like groceries and mortgage payments‚ as opposed to one-time‚ emergency expenses‚ which is how the loans are marketed.

 The companies say loans are intended for things like a car repair or a child’s prescription medication that needs filled – those urgent expenses that can’t wait but that you can’t cover until you’re next pay day.